Quantitative genetics: Correlated genotypes and selective pressures

 Differences between subgroups in a population, between populations, or selective biases can mean that some combinations of genes are overrepresented compared with what would be expected.
 While the genes may not have a significant influence on each other, there may still be a correlation between them, especially when certain genotypes are not allowed to mix.
 Populations in the process of genetic divergence or having already undergone it can have different characteristic phenotypes, which means that when considered together, a correlation appears.
 Phenotypic qualities in humans that predominantly depend on ancestry also produce correlations of this type.
 This can also be observed in dog breeds where several physical features make up the distinctness of a given breed, and are therefore correlated.
 Assortative mating, which is the sexually selective pressure to mate with a similar phenotype, can result in genotypes remaining correlated more than would be expected.

+Limitations

+Some authors have discussed various aspects of quantitative genetics that they see as limiting.
+These include that many quantitative genetic models assume normal Gaussian distributions for phenotypic traits, a stable variance-covariance matrix over evolutionary time, and linearity of quantitative genetic parameters.